© 2017 Tonbridge Philharmonic Society Registered Charity 253972

 Our Choral chair is honoured

-Congratulations to our Choral Chairperson, Carol Wake, who has been awarded an OBE in this year’s New Years honours, for services to the community of Kent.
+Congratulations to our Choral Chairperson, Carol Wake, who has been awarded an OBE in the 2017 New Years honours, for services to the community of Kent.
 Very well deserved.

 Two charities receive Family Carols donations